 The key thing to remember with alkaline foods is that green and raw are always good options.
 The below are just a few examples of foods but if you want a complete list, you can find it here.

-"From the evidence outlined above, it would be prudent to consider an alkaline diet to reduce morbidity and mortality of chronic disease that are plaguing our aging population."
+"From the evidence outlined above, it would be prudent to consider an alkaline diet to reduce morbidity and mortality of chronic diseases that are plaguing our aging population."

 Here are some easy options for getting some alkaline foods in your diet: